appleby/Lisp-In-Small-Pieces/README.md

    variable to the version of scheme you want.
 The supported values for `SCHEME` are `o/${HOSTTYPE}/book.{bigloo,gsi,mit}`.
 So, e.g., to build the Gambit interpreter, set `SCHEME = o/${HOSTTYPE}/book.gsi`.
 Then run `make` to build the interpreter.
-If everything goes well, should have an executable in `o/${HOSTTYPE}/book.gsi`.
+If everything goes well, you should have an executable in `o/${HOSTTYPE}/book.gsi`.

 4. Run `make grand.test` to run the test suite.
 This will take several minutes, but at the end you should see message that says "All tests passed."